Tour Itineraries Extensions & Excursions Registrations Form Tour Prices Contact Us

 Cairo Museum

 In the morning we drive into Cairo, the biggest center of culture and learning in the Middle East, and one of the largest, most crowded cities in the entire world.
-On our way we visit a papyrus institute and see how the ancient papyrus was made.
-Includes a shop where you can buy your own as well.

 Right in the center of the city is the famous Cairo Egyptian Museum.
 Your guides point out the most famous pieces and then there is free time to look at whatever interests you the most.
 The treasures of King Tut, the Mummy Room, statues from all time periods.

 Afternoon flight to Luxor where our hotel is right on the Nile.
 Or if you would like the adventure of taking an overnight train from Cairo to Luxor you can substitute that flight and take the train.
+Egypt Air flight MS 355 leaves Cairo at 3:20pm and arrives in Luxor at 4:30pm.

 Hatshepsut's Temple